Gymnastics coach charged with taking indecent liberties

 MANASSAS, Va.
 (AP) - A former top gymnastics coach has been charged with taking indecent liberties with a teenage athlete he was coaching.

-Prince William County Police say 47-year-old Sergio Galvez of Clifton, Virginia, was arrested Monday without incident.
+Prince William County Police said 47-year-old Sergio Galvez of Clifton, Virginia, was arrested Monday without incident.

-Police say the sexual abuse occurred between 2007 and 2008 with a victim who was 16 and 17 at the time.
+Police said the sexual abuse happened between 2007 and 2008 with a victim who was 16 and 17 at the time.
 Galvez was the victim’s coach while she was training at a gymnastics center in Burke.

 Police say the abuse occurred in the Haymarket area, where the victim lived.